 To do this, we focus on five high-level tactics with our clients to update and/or implement powerful SEO tactics that result in increased revenues, because of higher rankings:

-- Analysis.
+- Analyze.
 We usually begin the SEO process with clients by auditing different components on their current web pages to understand how visitors are behaving on those pages, what SEO opportunities exist, and what other SEO tactics are missing or out of date.
 Examples that immediately come to mind: informative, relevant meta descriptions and compliance with mobile first indexing.
 Part and parcel to these studies is taking an insightful look at how competitors’ websites are performing across these same areas.

 - Optimize.
 Once we understand what opportunities remain to be tapped on our partners’ websites, we execute these optimizations based on the latest search engine guidelines as well as an understanding of the concerns and changing interests of target audiences.
 For instance, understanding how top search engine Google prioritizes ranking factors serves as a great starting point for client optimization implementations.